bisdn/bisdn.github.io/setup/setup_standalone.md

 grpc_cli call <IP>:50051 ofdpaSourceMacLearningGet ""
 ```

-**WARNING**: The switch platforms do not yet include or support running the grpc_cli tool.
-This command can only be executed from an external server with grpc_cli installed.
-{: .label .label-red }

 ### Port mirroring

 BISDN Linux supports the configuration of mirror ports.
 Add mirror ports like that (replace <IP> with the IP of the whitebox switch or `localhost` when logged in on the switch itself):